 Over 80 percent of public relations experts and digital marketers believe that meaningful brand growth in the future is rooted in storytelling.

-But despite the growing prevalence of digital marketing platforms such as content marketing, videos, social media and pay-per-click ads, it turns out that investing in valuable publicity strategies remains the key to communicating a powerful story to consumers.
+But despite the growing prevalence of the best digital marketing services such as content marketing, videos, social media and pay-per-click ads, it turns out that investing in valuable publicity strategies remains the key to communicating a powerful story to consumers.

 The 10 best tips for generating great publicity are…